-Family allowances: The child must be unmarried and younger than age 16 (age 21 if a student or an apprentice, no limit if disabled).
-The insured's wife must not be in paid employment.
-To receive the full benefit, the insured must work at least four hours a day.
+Family allowances: The insured's wife must not be in paid employment and the child must be unmarried and younger than age 16 (age 21 if a student or an apprentice, no limit if disabled).
+Benefits are reduced if the insured works less than four hours a day.